RedHat-EMEA-SSA-Team/hetzner-ocp/README.md

 ### Docker registry fails to resolv

-For some reason each host needs to have `search clusterl.local´ on each nodes /etc/resolv.conf.
+For some reason each host needs to have `search cluster.local` on each nodes /etc/resolv.conf.
 This entry is set by installer, but resolv.conf if rewritten always on VM restart.

 If you need to restart VMs or for some other reason you get this errors message during build.